 (2) composite partial vapor pressure of volatile organic compounds shall be less than 10 mm Hg at 20 degrees Celsius.

-(3) no more than 110 gallons per year of cleaning materials that do not meet the requirements of Subparagraph (1) or (2) of this Paragraph shall be used during any 12 consecutive months.
+(3) no more than 110 gallons per year of cleaning materials that do not meet the requirements of Subparagraph k(1) or k(2) of this Rule shall be used during any 12 consecutive months.

 (l) The owner or operator of any facility subject to this Rule shall maintain the following records for a minimum of five years: